Issac Delgado: Early life and family

-His father, Luis Delgado, was a tailor and his mother, Lina Ramirez, was an actress, dancer and singer in the Teatro Musical de La Habana.
-When he was ten years old he entered the Amadeo Roldan Conservatory where he studied violoncello, an instrument that did not interest him.
-At twelve he left the conservatory, and pursued the study of sports and football.
-He later graduated in sport education.
-At 18, Isaac joined the group "Proyecto" at the request of the pianist, Gonzalo Rubalcaba.
-This sparked his innate love for music.
-It was at this point that he decided to study vocal technique with one of the best vocal instructors in Cuba, Mariana De Gonish.
-He also enrolled in the school for professional musicians, "Ignacio Cervantes".
+Delgado's father, Luis Delgado, was a tailor and his mother, Lina Ramirez, was an actress, dancer and singer in the Teatro Musical de La Habana.
+At age ten, Delgado entered the Amadeo Roldan Conservatory, where he studied cello.
+He left the conservatory two years later and pursued sports, particularly football, before later completing studies in physical education.

+At age 18, Delgado joined the group Proyecto at the invitation of pianist Gonzalo Rubalcaba.
+He subsequently studied vocal technique with Mariana De Gonitch and enrolled at the Ignacio Cervantes school for professional musicians.